Credit card refunds

 Frequently asked questions

-What happens if I get a refund paid to a credit card with no balance?
+What happens when you get a refund on a credit card with zero balance?

-If you’ve paid off your credit card in full and have no outstanding balance, your credit card statement will show a ‘negative balance’.
+If you’ve paid off your credit card in full and have no outstanding balance, your credit card statement will show a ‘negative balance’ if you receive a credit card refund.

 What happens if my refund is sent to a cancelled credit card?